0hscar/nocfo-assignment-weber/README.md

+# NOCFO Assignment, Weber

+The component is a quite straight forward Timeline with responsitivity.
+You are able to sort according to date and priority, ascending and descending.
+To not clutter your whole screen it comes with a "Show more" button so only the date and priority is visible at this time.
+Depending on requirments and the content this could easibly be changed according to what would be preferred.
+Current color choices and such is according to the Template box.
+The date is in the American YYYY-MM-DD but if everything would be in Finnish it would of course be changed.
+When it is in desktop size there are buttons on the sides for scrolling (for those unaware of shift+scroll), for Ipads and phones there are no use for them.

+Task is done with React and JavaScript.
+Style is done with a sepereate .css file.

 > [!IMPORTANT]
 > If you have technical challenges with completing the task, you can contact Juho via email at juho.enala@nocfo.io.
 However, note that the task should be returned to Kiira, her email and instructions for returning the assignment are at the end of these instructions.